Avelanda/MapYourGrid/docs/impact.md

 - Highlight real-world examples where open data improved planning or disaster response.
 - Work closely with regional stakeholders and community mappers.
 - Fund training, peer review, and documentation improvements.
-- Understating the need for careful stewardship and legal awareness.
+- Understand the need for careful stewardship and legal awareness.

 **Avoid:**